Sanctions Termination in Times of Crises: Unpacking the Role of External Shocks

 Wirksamkeit von Sanktionen

-Organiser: Bremen Parliament Dr. Julia Grauvogel (Consultant)
+Organiser: Bremen Parliament Dr. Julia Grauvogel (Speaker)

 Inwiefern sind sanktionierte Staaten resilient gegenüber Sanktionen und wie gelingt es ihnen, die Maßnahmen zu umgehen?
 Wie wird die Effektivität von Sanktionen dadurch geschwächt?
 Und wie sind Sanktionen im Lichte dieser Herausforderungen als strategisches Mittel in geopolitischen Konflikten zu bewerten?